yossshhhh/yossshhhh.github.io/index.md

 Hi, I'm Adam!
 I'm currently a third year student at UC San Diego studying Cognitive Science w/ specialization in Machine Learning and minoring in Computer Science.
 I'm interested in Software Engineering, Data Science, as well as Computer Security.
 In my free time, I like to go to concerts (mostly metal and edm), play hockey, read/write ~~sadtire~~ satire, and run.
 I also drive buses at UCSD.

 ## **Cool Commands**
->This section is also in progress and will be updated regularly.
+>This section is in progress and will be updated regularly.

 Use `nc towel.blinkenlights.nl` to watch Star Wars Episode IV in the terminal!

 ## **Projects**
->In progress :)
+>Also in progress :)

 ## **Coursework**
 - Computer Organization and Systems Programming